-DIF: Cognitive Level: Application REF: pp. 28-29

-TOP: Step of the Nursing Process: All phases MSC: Client Needs: Management of Care

-- 3. Which of the following is a violation of client confidentiality?
-Reporting
+- DIF: Cognitive Level: Application REF: p.
+26 - TOP: Step of the Nursing Process: All phases - MSC: Client Needs: Management of Care - 3.
+Which of the following is a violation of client confidentiality?
+Reporting:

-- a. certain communicable diseases.
+- a.
+Certain communicable diseases

-- b. child abuse.
+- b.
+Child abuse

-- c. gunshot wounds.
+- c.
+Gunshot wounds

-- d. client data to a colleague in a nonprofessional setting.
+- d.
+Client data to a colleague in a nonprofessional setting

 Releasing information to people not directly involved in the client's care is a breach of confidentiality.
-Certain communicable or sexually transmitted diseases, child and elder abuse, and the potential for serious harm to another individual are considered exceptions to sharing of confidential information.
+Certain communicable diseases, child abuse, and gunshot wounds require mandatory reporting.

-TOP: Step of the Nursing Process: All phases MSC: Client Needs: Management of Care
+- DIF: Cognitive Level: Knowledge REF: p.
+40 - TOP: Step of the Nursing Process: All phases

+MSC: Client Needs: Management of Care

 - 4. A 16-year-old trauma victim arrives in the emergency department with a life-threatening condition and requires emergency surgery.
-The nurse knows that - a. a parent/guardian must give consent. - b. the client can give consent if she provides proof of emancipation. - c. the client must first be evaluated for competency before obtaining consent. - d. surgery can be performed without consent.
+The nurse knows that: - a.
+A parent/guardian must give consent - b.
+The client can give consent if she provides proof of emancipation - c.
+The client must first be evaluated for competency before obtaining consent - d.
+Surgery can be performed without consent

 Surgery can be performed without consent because it is a life-threatening emergency.
-Normally parents or a guardian must give consent, but in a life-threatening emergency medical care can be administered without consent.
+Normally parents or a guardian must give consent, but in a life-threatening emergency, medical care can be administered without consent.
 Providing proof of emancipation is not necessary in a life-threatening situation.
-The client does not need to first be evaluated for competency in a life-threatening situation.
+The client does not deed to first be evaluated for competency in a life-threatening situation.

-DIF: Cognitive Level: Application REF: p.
-38

-TOP: Step of the Nursing Process: All phases MSC: Client Needs: Management of Care

-- 5. In regard to informed consent, which of the following statements is true? - a.
+- DIF: Cognitive Level: Application REF: p.
+40 - TOP: Step of the Nursing Process: All phases - MSC: Client Needs: Management of Care - 5.
+In regard to informed consent, which of the following statements is true? - a.
 Only legally incompetent adults can give consent. - b.
 Only parents can give consent for minor children. - c.
 It is not required that the client be told about costs and alternatives to treatment. - d.
 Consent must be voluntary.

 For legal consent to be valid, it must be voluntary.
 Only legally competent adults can give consent.
 Parents or legal guardians can give consent for minor children.
-Clients must have full disclosure about risks/benefits, including costs and alternatives.
+Clients must have full disclosure about risks/benefits including costs and alternatives.

+- DIF: Cognitive Level: Knowledge REF: p.
+41

-TOP: Step of the Nursing Process: All phases MSC: Client Needs: Management of Care
+- TOP: Step of the Nursing Process: All phases

+- MSC: Client Needs: Management of Care